 Emergency Guide

-December 11, 20257 min read
+By ยท December 11, 2025 ยท 9 min read

 Understanding Wrong Fuel Symptoms

 This guide will help you identify the telltale signs of fuel contamination, understand what each symptom means, and know exactly when to seek professional help.
+It covers petrol in a diesel, diesel in a petrol, and AdBlue in the fuel tank, because the symptoms are not identical.

 Quick Symptom Reference Guide